LifeMiles has just launched their first major promotion on purchased miles of the year.

-With this new offer, LifeMiles members can receive a 145% bonus on purchased miles between November 21 and November 26, 2018.
+With this new offer, LifeMiles members can receive up to a 125% bonus on purchased miles between February 27 and March 14, 2019.

 How much is LifeMiles charging per mile?

 LifeMiles ordinarily charges 3.3 cents per mile, which doesn’t factor in any sort of discounts.